 ERDRICH: You know, it wasn't - they didn't have any control.
 This was the nadir of their own influence over their sovereignty.
 They had no sovereignty.
 They had to answer to the Bureau of Indian Affairs at every turn.
 And although this isn't in the book, I might just add that Dillon S. Myer, who had overseen the incarceration of the Japanese during the '40s, was now the commissioner of American Indian Affairs in Washington.
 So he was now overseeing termination.

 DAVIES: This is FRESH AIR.
-I'm Dave Davies, in for Terry Gross.
-We're listening to the interview I recorded last year with author Louise Erdrich, who's published 17 novels, many centered on the experience of Native Americans.
-Her latest novel, set in 1953, is inspired by her grandfather's role in resisting a congressional effort to withdraw federal recognition from her family's tribe.
-The book, called "The Night Watchman," is now out in paperback.
+I'm Dave Davies, in for Terry Gross, who's off this week.
+We're speaking with author Louise Erdrich, who's published 17 novels, many centered on the experience of Native Americans.
+Her new novel, set in 1953, is inspired by her grandfather's role in resisting a congressional effort to withdraw federal recognition from her family's tribe.
+The book is called "The Night Watchman."

 ERDRICH: Well, you do, but it would be called Paranteau.